xhilgerz/Jacked_In_VR_Minecraft_Sword_Starter_Code/README.md

 Open a world in Creative mode, go to the weapons tab, and you’ll find your custom sword.

-Right now, it looks like a plain stone sword.
-Don’t worry—we’ll customize it next! 🖌️

 7️⃣ Customize the Sword’s Appearance